Flong

-In relief printing, a flong, also called a matrix or mat, is a temporary negative paper mould made from an impression in a forme of set type or other relief matter, such as printing blocks.
-A flong is an intermediate step used to cast a metal stereotype (or "stereo") which can be used in letterpress printing on either flat-bed or rotary press.
-After the flong is made, the original type can be distributed (for hand-set composition) or melted-down (for hot-metal typesetting).
-A flong is part of the stereotype process.
+In relief printing, a flong, also called a matrix or mat, is a flat material made of paper and paste or wood pulp and filler that can be formed into a mold by pressing it onto a forme of set type or other relief matter, such as printing blocks.
+When heated to dry or after pressing, the flong is removed, and the resulting mold is used to cast a flat or curved metal stereotype (or "stereo") that can be used in letterpress printing on either flat-bed or rotary press.
+After the flong is made, the original type can be distributed (for hand-set composition) or melted down (for hot metal typesetting).